kestra-io/docs/content/docs/15.how-to-guides/monitoring.md

   - Best Practices
 ---

-Setup Prometheus and Grafana for Kestra.
+Setup Prometheus and Grafana for monitoring Kestra.

 We will look in detail at setting up monitoring dashboards for Kestra.